Two-body lepton-flavour-violating decays in a 2HDM with soft family-lepton-number breaking: The model

 \subsection{Fit to the lepton-mixing data}

 The lepton mixing matrix $U$ is in the charged-current Lagrangian~\eqref{ncksod}.
 It is a $3 \times 6$ matrix.
 We must connect it to the standard PMNS $3 \times 3$ unitary matrix.
 In order to make this connection we use the seesaw approximation~\cite{Minkowski:1977sc, Yanagida:1979as,Glashow:1979nm,GellMann:1980vs,Mohapatra:1979ia}, which is valid when the eigenvalues of $M_R$ are very much larger than the (diagonal) matrix elements of $M_D$.
 The $3 \times 3$ symmetric matrix \be \mathcal{M}_\nu = - M_D^T M_R^{-1} M_D \ee is diagonalized by an unitary matrix $V$ as \be V^T \mathcal{M}_\nu V = \mathrm{diag} \left( n_1, n_2, n_3 \right) := \hat n, \ee where the $n_p$ ($p = 1, 2, 3$) are real and positive.
-It follows from Eqs.~\eqref{m} and~\eqref{v5} that \be M_R = - M_D V \hat n^{-1} V^T M_D^T. \ee In our fitting program we input the PMNS matrix $V$,\footnote{Recall that in our model there is conservation of the flavour lepton numbers in the Yukawa couplings and therefore the charged-lepton mass matrix is diagonal from the start.} the Yukawa couplings $d_{e,\mu,\tau}$, and the three $n_p$.
+It follows from Eqs.~\eqref{m} and~\eqref{v5} that \be M_R = - M_D V \hat n^{-1} V^T M_D^T. \ee In our fitting program we input the PMNS matrix $V$,\footnote{Recall that in our model there is conservation of the flavour lepton numbers in the Yukawa couplings and therefore the charged-lepton mass matrix is diagonal from the start.} the Yukawa couplings $d_{e,\mu,\tau}$, and the $n_p$.
 We firstly write the matrix $M_D$ given by Eq.~\eqref{ivufo}.
 We then determine $M_R$ through Eq.~\eqref{mr}.
 We use $M_R$ and $M_D$ to construct the $6 \times 6$ matrix \be \left( \right). \ee We diagonalize the matrix~\eqref{vmfodd06} through the unitary matrix $U_6$ as in Eq.~\eqref{dnksps}.
 We thus find both $U$, \textit{viz.}\ the $3 \times 6$ upper submatrix of $U_6$, and the neutrino masses $m_i$ ($i = 1, \ldots, 6$).
 Because the seesaw approximation is very good, one obtains $m_i \approx n_i$ for $i = 1, 2, 3$ and moreover the $3 \times 3$ left submatrix of $U$ turns out approximately equal to $V$.
-We order the heavy-neutrino masses as $m_4 \le m_5 \le m_6$.
+Finally, we order the heavy-neutrino masses as $m_4 \le m_5 \le m_6$.

-Since the $n_p$ are many orders of magnitude below the Fermi scale, the matrix elements of $M_R$ are much above the Fermi scale unless the Yukawa couplings $d_\ell$ are extremely small.
-When we want to lower the seesaw scale, we lower the inputted $d_\ell$.
+Since the inputted $n_p$ are many orders of magnitude below the Fermi scale, the matrix elements of $M_R$ are much above the Fermi scale unless the Yukawa couplings $d_\ell$ are extremely small.
+Therefore, \emph{when we lower the inputted $d_\ell$, we lower the heavy-neutrino masses}.

 For the $n_p$ we use the light-neutrino masses.
 The cosmological bound~\cite{Planck:2018nkj} is \be \sum_{p=1}^3 n_p \approx \sum_{\mathrm{light\, neutrinos}} m_\nu < 0.12\,\mathrm{eV}, \ee together with the squared-mass differences $\Delta_\mathrm{solar} = n_2^2 - n_1^2$ and $\Delta_\mathrm{atmospheric} = \left| n_3^2 - n_1^2 \right|$, that are taken from phenomenology.
 The lightest-neutrino mass is kept free; we let it vary in between $10^{-5}$\,eV and $\sim 0.03$\,eV for normal ordering ($n_1 < n_3$), and in between $10^{-5}$\,eV and $\sim 0.015$\,eV for inverted ordering ($n_3 < n_1$); the upper bound on the lightest-neutrino mass is indirectly provided by the cosmological bound~\eqref{cosmological}.
 The smallest $n_p$ cannot be allowed to be zero because $\hat n^{-1}$ appears in Eq.~\eqref{mr}.
 For the matrix $V$ we use the parameterization~\cite{PDG2020} \be V = \left( \right) \times \mathrm{diag} \left( 1,\ e^{i \alpha_{21} / 2},\ e^{i \alpha_{31} / 2} \right), \ee where $\epsilon \equiv s_{13} \exp{\left( i \delta \right)}$, $c_{pq} = \cos{\theta_{pq}}$, and $s_{pq} = \sin{\theta_{pq}}$ for $(pq) = (12), (13), (23)$.